zessx/cookiesplease/README.md

 ------------

 You can see a working example on the author's website : [smarchal.com](http://smarchal.com).
-This implementation uses default options of CookiesPlease.
+This implementation uses default options of CookiesPleaseJS.

 How to use it ?
 ---------------

 You just have to remember two things :

- - CookiesPlease needs to be initialized **AFTER the DOM is ready** (you can easily do it with [jQuery](http://jquery.com/) or [domready](https://code.google.com/p/domready/))
+ - CookiesPleaseJS needs to be initialized **AFTER the DOM is ready** (you can easily do it with [jQuery](http://jquery.com/) or [domready](https://code.google.com/p/domready/))
- - CookiesPlease needs to be initialized **BEFORE any other javascript** (to avoid cookies to be created)
+ - CookiesPleaseJS needs to be initialized **BEFORE any other javascript** (to avoid cookies to be created)

 Here's a common example using jQuery: